Foods to Meet Nutrient Needs

 Basics of a Healthy Eating Plan

 Below are descriptions of the major food groups with the recommended number of servings for a 2000-calorie adult eating plan.
 This information is adapted from the United States Department of Agriculture's ChooseMyPlate food guide.
-MyPyramid helps individuals identify a calorie intake goal to maintain a healthy weight, recommends appropriate number of servings from the various food groups as well as intake of essential dietary nutrients, and follows the 2015-2020 Dietary Guidelines For Americans (outlining healthier dietary choices that reduce risk of chronic diseases).
-If you would like more personalized recommendations for the number of servings, please visit MyPlate Checklist Calculator.
+MyPlate helps individuals identify a calories intake to maintain a healthy weight, recommends appropriate number of servings from food groups to meet that calories goal, and follows dietary recommendations of the 2015-2020 Dietary Guidelines For Americans (for health promotion).

 |Food Group||Servings for 2000 Calories||Essential Dietary Nutrients Provided||Serving Sizes & Notes|